SitanHuang/ledg/README.md

                 flat
                         displays entries row by row rather than expanding individual transfers

+        tags [--field="tags"]
+                tabulates tags with number of entries

                 --field=
                         default: tags
                         This can be used on any fields such as description or payee